ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

  * Line 129: Set path to veto definer file
  * Line 183: Set path to Makefile.offline_analysis_rules

-Then to run it, ensuring you have the correct envirnment set, run with: make -f Makefile.BNS_HL_test_dag_O2
+Then to run it, ensuring you have the correct environment set, run with: make -f Makefile.BNS_HL_test_dag_O2